Arthritis is a huge part of my life. I live with it personally and I know others that are plagued by it. Below is my story and continuing journey.

 I have met one person my age who has rheumatoid arthritis.
 Though she has been a huge blessing to my life, it’s true when Three Dog Night sang, “one is the loneliest number.”
 RA is an “invisible disease.”
 Meaning it’s not always something that is seen on the surface – if I had a nickel for every time I heard, “you don’t even look sick.” – but it is very real.

 Since meeting Dr. Feldman, I have been inspired to raise awareness and support for those living with arthritis and other autoimmune diseases.
 She recently asked me to join the Arthritis Foundation’s New Orleans Chapter as a board member.
 I, along with Dr. Feldman and about 10 other people are bringing awareness to the greater New Orleans area about arthritis and it’s affect on millions of Americans.

 Through the chapter and the foundation, I am about to start training to become a group leader.
 The group will be dedicated to bringing those with this debilitating disease together to share stories, give support and have a network of those who just get what you’re going through.

-This December, the chapter will be hosting our first major event in the city.
+This December, the chapter will be hosting our second major event in the city.
 Dec.
-17 at Audubon Park, we will be holding a Jingle Bell Run.
+2 at Audubon Park, we will be holding a Jingle Bell Run.
 The Jingle Bell Run is the Arthritis Foundation’s largest fundraising event for the year.
 All proceeds are put towards research and finding a cure for arthritis.
-For more information on the Jingle Bell Run visit http://www.jbr.org/neworleans.
+For more information on the Jingle Bell Run visit www.jbr.org/neworleans.
+To join my team and help me with my journey visit www.jbr.org/neworleans/massicotmafia.

 I will be using this space as an outlet for my journey, advocating for others and general information on the foundation and it’s efforts.
 Please share any stories or experiences you may have or email me at firstname.lastname@example.org.